 - Liquid foundation gives better coverage and is best for covering up acne scars.
 Besides liquid goes on your skin much easier than either cream or powder.

 - If you have oily skin skip the foundation with shimmer, luminisers or light reflecting properties.
 These work well for dry skin.
 Also, avoid products that promise a dewy finish.
 Instead, look for a matte finish.

 - If you have dry skin do the reverse of the last point.
 Look for a dewy finish and avoid a matte finish.

 - Oily skins benefit from products that promise longer wear time.
 So look for words like long-lasting or 6-12 hour coverage.

 - Some foundations may react with the sebum on your face and change colour.

 Picking the Right Shade is Key

 Ever seen someone with a weird makeup look.
 You know what I mean.
 This is not a heavily made up person but someone whose makeup makes them look strange.
 Guess what crucial mistake this person has made?
 They’ve not spent the time choosing the right colour foundation.
-If you choose a wrong shade, it will always looks strange on your skin tone.
+If you choose the wrong shade, it will always look strange on your skin tone.
 Don’t for one second be fooled into thinking that your skin will look fine, just in a different tone.

-Always shop for foundation at a place where you can try them out.
+Always shop for a foundation at a place where you can try them out.
 A big departmental store where they have a tester for every shade is ideal.